thoughtworksarts/thoughtworksarts.github.io/app/_people/paige-king.markdown

 ---
 name          : Paige King
+occupation    : Artist
-occupation    : Occupation Goes Here participation : Team role          : Role Goes Here teaser        :
+participation : Team
+role          : Media Strategist teaser        :
-   <p>Paige King is an arts consultant, and an event and content coordinator.
-Paige has supported projects at Cyland Media Arts Festival in St. Petersburg, Russia, and at Frants Gallery.</p>
+   <p>Paige King is an artist based in Brooklyn, New York, and an exhibition and media strategist working internationally with art and technology organizations.
+Paige has organized public programming at the Venice Biennal, Goldsmiths University in London, and CYFEST festivals in New York, USA, and St. Petersburg, Russia.</p>

 links:
  - icon    : "fa-globe-americas"